UniversalDependencies/docs/_el-dep/dislocated.md

 The `dislocated` relation is used for fronted or postposed elements that do not fulfill the usual core grammatical relations of a sentence, especially in sentences from transcribed speech.
-The dislocated element attaches to the head of the clause to which they belong:
+The dislocated elements attach to the head of the clause to which they belong:

 ~~~ sdparse